Cosmonious High: Development

 Development of the game was announced in September 2021 to some anticipation, due largely to the success of Owlchemy Labs' most notable title, Job Simulator.
 It was stated that Cosmonious High itself would be the largest VR space Owlchemy Labs had ever built, and that it would fundamentally change the player's experience to be able to interact with "live" characters in this setting.
 The developers expressed their excitement at how technology had progressed since their earlier virtual reality titles, as well as the opportunities this offered.

 The game also garnered some attention prior to release through the developer's collaboration with the creators of Among Us, including a crewmate as an Easter egg.

 Reception

-Cosmonious High received "generally favorable" reviews according to review aggregator Metacritic.
+Cosmonious High received "generally favorable" reviews according to review aggregator website Metacritic.

 Shacknews highlighted the game's colorful appearance and charm as its strong points, expressing excitement at Owlchemy's continued expansion of VR design.

 Android Central's review claimed it will be remembered as a classic VR game, though admitted it may not be quite as ground-breaking as Job Simulator.

 Regarding its suitability for children, Common Sense Media rated it favorably, praising its positive messages and role models.
 VentureBeat further emphasizes the range of accessibility features, which includes a mindful color palette, the option for single-handed play, and dynamic subtitles, amongst other things.

+During the 26th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Cosmonious High for Immersive Reality Technical Achievement and Immersive Reality Game of the Year.